josephhilby/HackPlusPlus/docs/01_primitives.md

 ## The Word
 With the above primitive gates established, the first abstraction layer is almost complete.
-The system now has the means to move and process a single fundamental unit of 'data', a binary (`1` or `0`); however, moving any substantial amount of data this way is extremely restrictive.
-So, if a single binary is not enough, how many is enough?
-How many binaries should the system group together to form a more workable fundamental unit of 'data'?
+The system now has the means to move and process a single fundamental unit of 'data', a binary (`1` or `0`); however, processing any useful amount of data this way is extremely restrictive.
+So, if a single binary is not enough, how many binaries should the system group together to form a more workable fundamental unit of 'data'?

 Ultimately, this becomes a compromise between capability and complexity.
 To keep things reasonably functional but still (relatively) easily understandable, Hack++ will group 16 binaries to form what is called a **'word'**.
 This is now the limit to how much information can move through the system at any one time.

 ## The Wide Gates
-With the word size set, the system can now widen the primitive gates and create appropriately sized wide (multi-bit) combinational gates.
+With the word size set, the system can now expand its primitive gates and create appropriately sized wide (multi-bit) combinational gates.
 These will operate on buses rather than single-bit signals and form the architectural bridge between bit-level logic and word-level computation.